la2050/archive/_projects/2016/get-lit-players-go-on-a-lit-for-literacy-tour-in-los-angeles-first-poetry-bus.md

   - 'Community outreach '
   - Network/relationship support
   - n/a
+project_description: >-
+  Get Lit seeks funds to put the Get Lit Players on our brand new Poetry Bus for a “Lit for Literacy” Tour that will visit underserved middle schools, high schools, and community centers throughout Los Angeles County.
+The Tour will use the Players’ new book “Get Lit Rising,” which includes personal stories and poems, to inspire teens to get involved and stay in school, cultivate a love of language and learning, and ignite community, connectedness, and social activism amongst the citizens of LA.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Residential segregation","Total number of local social media